cosmicpython/book/outline.md

-## Chapter 6: CQRS

-The business comes along and supplies a new requirement:  a dashboard showing the current allocation state of all shipments.
-Discuss how using the ORM naively leads to the _SELECT N+1_ antipattern, and use it as an opportunity to demonstrate _Command-Query-Responsiblity-Segregation (CQRS)_ -- read-only parts of our architecture can be implemented quite differently from the write side

-code examples / patterns:  CQRS / raw sql queries

-related post from existing blog: https://io.made.com/commands-and-queries-handlers-and-views/

-## Chapter 7: event-driven architecture part 1: events and the message bus
+## Chapter 6: event-driven architecture part 1: events and the message bus

 Another new requirement:  when allocation succeeds, someone should be emailed.
 But we don't want to have email-sending code be a potential cause of bugs/failures in our core model/state changes.  introduce domain events and a message bus as a pattern for kicking off related work after a use case is complete.